 To make the color stick to the wool we need a very specific pH in the water, which I get using food grade additives (so they are not harmful to humans, animals or plants).
 Once the process is done, pH is balanced out to avoid damaging the aquatic environment.

-We live far from everywhere, and to minimize car travels I try to go a maximum of two times a week to the nearest post office.
-In my shipments I try to use very little plastic (the biodegradable kind!), and I’m always researching for the best materials to reduce the environmental footprint.
+If you shop online, your skeins will come wrapped in recycled paper and a cotton string.
+I live far from everywhere, and to minimize car travels I try to go a maximum of two times a week to the nearest post office.
+In my shipments I use very little plastic (only the bag imposed by the courier), and I’m always researching for the best materials to reduce the environmental footprint.